How to buy a snowboard?

 The boards in this category are designed for beginners and occasional riders.
 They are generally more flexible and forgiving than boards from the upper end.
 They will suit you if you don’t feel very comfortable on a board yet.
 If you catch an edge every now and then, if you mostly ride on piste but still hesitate when you’re at the top of a black one, you can consider yourself a beginner-intermediate rider.

 You know the mountain like the back of your hand.
 Edge-catches belong to the past and you go on every terrain without the slightest hesitation.
-You are used to riding on-piste, on pow and crud and you don’t pause in front of park features or before forest runs.
+You are used to riding on-piste, on pow and crud and you don’t pause before park features or tree runs.
 You need a precise and responsive board that holds well at high speeds.
+You're an expert rider.

-Be careful, It’s often difficult to call oneself a “beginner”.
+Attention: it’s often difficult to call oneself a “beginner”.
 Try to be objective when assessing your ability level.
 Riding the right board not only makes your sessions more enjoyable, but also enables you to improve your skills faster.
 It’s not unusual to see advanced snowboarders riding beginner boards because they are very playful and allow for fun runs.
-But the other way round doesn’t apply.
+But the other way round doesn’t work.
 An advanced board is less forgiving and would probably slow you down, or even worse, put you off the pleasure of riding!

 This is the terrain on which your board is the most efficient.
 You will find four major categories (five if you take splitboards into account but we’ll come to that later on as they are very specific).
 They are: